pegasystems/angular-sdk/README.md

 The MediaCo sample application (available to Pega licensed users) includes OAuth Client Registration records that it uses for authentication in your Infinity server (available in Security | OAuth 2.0 Client Registration): **MediaCoOauthNoLogin** (for the Embedded use case) and **MediaCoOauth** (for the Portal use case).

 You may use these records.
-If you want to create your own OAuth 2.0 Client Registration record, please refer to the **How to create OAuth2 registration in Infinity** section found below.
+If you want to create your own OAuth 2.0 Client Registration record, refer to the **How to create OAuth2 registration in Infinity** section below.

 * For the **Embedded** use case, you will use the OAuth 2.0 Client Registration record’s **Client ID** and **Client secret** as the values for **mashupClientId** and **mashupClientSecret** in the SDK’s **sdk-config.js** file.